AbdoMgdy/sentri-dashboard/README.md

 # Sentri Dashboard

 ## Description

-A Dashbaord made in vue open the demo and link your facebook page in settings.
+A Dashbaord made in vue.

+- Login with facebook.
+- In Settings Connect a facebook page.
-- Then in Catalog add Categories and then add items that belong to a catgory
+- Then in Catalog add Categories and then add items that belong to a category
-- Then you can test it out by talkin to you facebook page.
+- Then you can test it out by sending a message to you facebook page.

 ## Technologies
  * VueJS